 In 1981, Allan founded the Christian Communications Institute (CCI) and served as Director for 14 years.
 Joan wrote dramas and songs as well as training singers, actors, and directors.
 The CCI intends to use every art form possible, both modern and traditional, to communicate the gospel in ways easily understood by the Thai people and to provide models for positive social and family life.
 The CCI is continuing to lead about 2500 students to Christ each year as well as performing evangelistic folk dramas in about 25 villages every year.
 The Eubanks continue to help find financial support for CCI’s work.

 Allan and Joan continue to serve in the Thai Village Church where they live near Chiang Mai and to do evangelism among the Karen, Thai, Wa, Pa-Oh, and Lao Song peoples.
-For the past 5 years, Allan has returned to teach evangelism in the seminary of Payap University.
-Joan teaches Hymnology in the Seminary and is involved with the School for the Deaf and the Cheshire Home of the Disabled besides helping take care of their grandchildren in Chiang Mai.
+They are also still active in all Thai Christian Foundation mission projects.